Pricing and Packaging Your Plumbing Services: Creating Recurring Revenue

 Key Takeaways

-• Value-based pricing removes hourly billing ceiling and increases customer satisfaction
+- Value-based pricing removes the hourly billing ceiling and improves customer satisfaction through price certainty

 What Is the Plumbing Pricing Reality?